hep-mh/flounder/README.md

 <summary> <b>Click here to show more installation options</b> </summary><br>

-On Chrombooks with Linux support, any of the above Linux variants should also work.
+On Chromebooks with Linux support, any of the above Linux variants should also work.

 </details>